Visual Arts: International Research Programme

-In the mandatory annex you must describe why you want to carry out the given research trip and how you think the trip contributes to promoting contemporary art in Denmark and/or Danish contemporary art abroad
+*In this first annex you must briefly describe (2,000 characters or less) why you want to carry out the given research trip and how you think the trip contributes to promoting contemporary art in Denmark and/or Danish contemporary art abroad.

-You must also state the specific goals planned for your research trip, for example specific meetings with named artists, curators, directors of art institutions or others who work professionally with contemporary art.
+For reporting reasons you must also state the specific goal/s planned for your research trip, for example specific meetings with named artists, curators, directors, or others who work professionally with contemporary art.
 If we ask you to report on your project, we will evaluate whether you have fulfilled the goals stated in your application.